June 25 - July 16, 2017

 Contact program coordinator Rebecca Bradley at email@example.com.

 Open to undergraduate and graduate students in all majors-18 years or older with a valid passport-who have completed at least one year of college.
 For all programs, credits can be applied to Studio Elective.
-For more information, or to inquire about scholarships, contact the School for Professional and Continuing Studies at firstname.lastname@example.org or 410-225-2219.
+For more information, or to inquire about scholarships, contact MICA Open Studies at firstname.lastname@example.org or 410-225-2219.